 Planning a Midwest vacation?
 Reserve a Michigan car rental today as part of your travel plans.
 Michigan has a variety of activities, ranging from professional sporting events, arts and entertainment to as an array of outdoor activities to fit every budget!

 No matter what season you plan on visiting, there will always be a sporting event going on in this fan-crazed city.
 Catch a baseball game as you watch the Detroit Tigers battle it out to the 9th inning stretch during your spring or summer vacation.
-Drive yourMichigan car rental to watch the Detroit Lions score a touchdown or the Detroit Pistons score the final basket for the win.
+Head on over to Ford Field to watch the Detroit Lions score a touchdown, or the Detroit Pistons score the final basket for the win.
 During the winter, the Detroit Red Wings get down and dirty on the ice, so come prepared!

 Drive along the scenic beaches just outside of town to discover the delectable wines from the vineyards located along the sandy shores of Michigan.
 If you want to explore the city, park your Michigan rental car and bar hop around the downtown area.
 Grand Rapids is home to Founders, ranked the third best brewery in the world!
 Or try the on-tap beer at HopCat, the number one ranked brewpub in the United States.

 Learn about the early settlers of Michigan on Windmill Island.
 The 240-year-old working windmill and 36 acres of gardens, canals and picnic areas are dedicated to the region's Dutch heritage.
 You can also travel back in time while visiting the General R. Ford Museum.
 Take a tour to see an exact replica of the oval office circa 1970s.